core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 * 'exp': with value the expiration time of the OSCORE Security Context, as a non-negative integer.
 The parameter contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.

    At the time indicated by this parameter, a peer must stop using this Security Context to process any incoming or outgoing messages, and is required to establish a new Security Context to continue OSCORE-protected communications with the other peer.
-That is, the expiration of an OSCORE Security Context means that the current Sender Key must no longer be used for protecting outgoing messages, and the Recipient Key must no longer to decrypt and verify incoming messages.
+That is, the expiration of an OSCORE Security Context means that the current Sender Key must no longer be used for protecting outgoing messages, and the Recipient Key must no longer be used to decrypt and verify incoming messages.

    The value of 'exp' must be set upon installing the OSCORE Security Context, namely at time t\_1, considering a lifetime value t\_l.
 In particular, t\_l can be a default value (potentially differing between the two peers sharing the OSCORE Security Context), or can be agreed by the two peers during the establishment of the OSCORE Security Context.
 For instance, this value may be stored and/or transported in the OSCORE LwM2M object {{LwM2M}}, or specified as part of an EDHOC Application Profile {{Section 3.9 of RFC9528}} used when executing EDHOC to establish the OSCORE Security Context.
 Regardless of how the lifetime value is determined, the 'exp' parameter is set to indicate the point in time corresponding to t\_1 offset by t\_l.